-13. Nominal values.

-A total of 19% from own contributions and 81% from customers.
-A total of 6% from own contributions and 94% from employees.

-16. It consists of the contributions of the Group and the tax credit contributions in a 1.08% and 98.92%, respectively 17.
+- 13. Nominal value - 14.
+A total of 19% from own contributions and 81% from customers. - A total of 6% from own contributions and 94% from employees.
+It consists of the contributions of the Group and the tax credit contributions in a 1.08% and 98.92%, respectively - 17.
 It includes the recipients of strategic social investment, actions with customers and volunteering, respectively